Sony facing $7.9 bln mass lawsuit over PlayStation Store prices

 LONDON, Nov 21 (Reuters) - Sony 6758.T must face a mass lawsuit worth up to 6.3 billion pounds ($7.9 billion) over claims the PlayStation maker abused its dominant position leading to unfair prices for customers, a London tribunal ruled on Tuesday.

-Sony Interactive Entertainment (SIE) was sued last year on behalf of nearly nine million people in the United Kingdom who had bought digital games or add-on content through Sony's PlayStation Store.
+Sony Interactive Entertainment (SIE) was sued last year on behalf of nearly 9 million people in the United Kingdom who had bought digital games or add-on content through Sony's PlayStation Store.

+Alex Neill, a consumer advocate who has worked on previous campaigns, is bringing the case against Sony which is valued at up to 5 billion pounds ($6.23 billion) plus interest.

+Her lawyers said the aggregate damages estimate of the case was up to 6.3 billion pounds in court filings last month.

 The claim alleges customers have therefore paid higher prices for games and add-on content than they would have done.